-- 6.1 The Lord Mayor, or at the request of or in the absence of the Lord Mayor, the Deputy Lord Mayor presides at Meetings of the Council. - s.
-369(1) of the Act. - 6.2 If the Lord Mayor and the Deputy Lord Mayor are absent, a Councillor elected to chair the Meeting by the Councillors present presides at a Meeting.
+6.1 The Lord Mayor, or at the request of or in the absence of the Lord Mayor, the Deputy Lord Mayor presides at Meetings.

+6.2 If the Lord Mayor and the Deputy Lord Mayor are absent, a Councillor elected to chair the Meeting by the Councillors present presides at a Meeting.